gshiva53/gshiva53.github.io/README.md

 Portfolio Website hosted on Github pages.

 # TO DO
-- Add new projects and other stuff.
+- Image relative paths in the projects components are broken.
+Fix it.
 - Use Tewmoji in the project.
 -
 - Thesis a a project with poster, demo video, research competition tag.